idies/skyquery-all/README.md

 * MSBuild 14.0 which, I think, comes with Visual Studio 2015,
 * git >2.0, and
 * putty installed using the installer for SSH connections.
+* PowerShell configured to Unrestricted execution policy.
+Note, that PowerShell comes in 32 and 64 bits and MSBuild is a 32 bit process as of Visual Studio 2015 and Windows Server 2012, so you have to start a 32-bit PowerShell in Administrator mode to change the execution policy.

 You also need a valid SSH key to github that’s already added to peagent and configured in the global git config.
 The best to have TortoiseGit.